codahale/lockstitch/design.md

   return state
 ```

+The BLAKE3 recommendations for KDF context strings apply equally to Lockstitch protocol domains:

+> The context string should be hardcoded, globally unique, and application-specific. … The context
+string should not contain variable data, like salts, IDs, or the current time.
+(If needed, those can
+be part of the key material, or mixed with the derived key afterwards.) … The purpose of this
+requirement is to ensure that there is no way for an attacker in any scenario to cause two different
+applications or components to inadvertently use the same context string.
+The safest way to guarantee
+this is to prevent the context string from including input of any kind.

 ### Encoding An Operation

-Given this state, Lockstitch defines an unambiguous encoding for operations (similar to TupleHash).
+Given a BLAKE3 hasher, Lockstitch defines an unambiguous encoding for operations (similar to

-Each operation updates the protocol's state with operation-specific data or replaces it with a
+TupleHash).
+Each operation updates the protocol's state with operation-specific data or replaces it
-derivative state.

-Once an operation is complete, the protocol's state is updated with the number of bytes processed
+with a derivative state.
+Once an operation is complete, the protocol's state is updated with the
-(encoded with TupleHash's `right_encode` function) and the operation's 1-byte code:
+number of bytes processed (encoded with TupleHash's `right_encode` function) and the operation's
+1-byte code:

 ```text
 state ← BLAKE3::Update(state, RE(count))